Details for: stp Route #11 Tulln Danube region

 Description

-The 88-kilometer-long route with only 350 meters of elevation leads through the Tulln Danube region and offers an ideal mix of relaxed riding and fascinating landscapes.
-The route starts in St. Pölten and follows the bike path to Pottenbrunn, passing the Wasserburg moated castle and Sitzenberg Castle.
-The route continues along the Danube and offers interesting views of the historic Zwentendorf nuclear power plant, which was never put into operation after its completion but became known as a symbol of the energy policy of the 1970s.
-Along the Danube up to the Wachau, the route continues with Göttweig Abbey, which majestically towers over the valley and places like Paudorf and Meidling.
-The Viehofner Lake at the end of the route offers the perfect opportunity to stop and cool down.
-With flat topography, this route is especially suitable for leisure cyclists and everyone looking for a scenic and historically shaped ride.
+The 88-kilometre route with only 350 meters of elevation gain leads through the Tulln Danube region and offers an ideal mix of a relaxed ride and fascinating landscapes.
+The route starts in St. Pölten and leads along the cycle path to Pottenbrunn, past the moated Wasserburg Castle and Sitzenberg Castle.
+The route continues along the Danube and offers interesting views of the historic Zwentendorf nuclear power plant, which never went into operation after its completion, but became known as a symbol of the energy policy of the 1970s.
+The route continues along the Danube into the Wachau with Göttweig Abbey, which towers majestically over the valley and towns such as Paudorf and Meidling.
+Lake Viehofner See at the end of the route offers the perfect opportunity to stop for a break and cool off.
+With its flat topography, this route is particularly suitable for leisure cyclists and anyone looking for a tour with a varied landscape and historical character.

 Starting point of the tour